XIMEA setting new standard of Image acquisition with the PCI Express. 20Gbps

 Amazing 20Gbps, directly to the PC memory.

 Do not worry, we are not going to bother you with yet one more interface/protocol/standard for delivering data from sensor to the PC.

 It is just the other way around - there are several things less:

-Imaging, that data from your sensor appear magically inside your computer memory with zero effort from the CPU.
-One would say what's delirium.
+Imagine that data from your sensor appears inside your computer memory with zero effort from the CPU.

 Near term progress is guaranteed with PCIe 2.0 (5Gbps) and PCIe 3.0 (8Gbps) per lane.

-If you managed to read till this line, most probably you have something to say about it here (link to forum).
+If you managed to read till this line, most probably you have something to say about it and here is the link to forum.

 XIMEA News -

 Win XIMEA Camera of your choice with Starter Kit!